-Completed applications must be postmarked, hand-delivered, or submitted through https://www.grants.gov by May 14, 2018 in order to be considered for funding.
-Grant applications will be reviewed and scored in accordance with the provisions of 7 CFR 1739.
+Completed applications must be submitted through the Community Connect Portal system by February 20, 2024 in order to be considered for funding.
+Grant applications will be reviewed and scored in accordance with the provisions of 7 CFR 1739 and the NOFO.